imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 3. `nethermind` - ??
 TODO

 running in these machines:
-1. `AWS, Ubuntu 20.04.3, dockerized` - `t2.micro` instance
+1. `cloud`: `AWS, Ubuntu 20.04.3, dockerized` - `t2.micro` instance
-2. `Laptop 1, Ubuntu 20.04.4, dockerized` - Intel® Core™ i5-7200U CPU @ 2.50GHz × 4
+2. `laptop`: `Laptop 1, Ubuntu 20.04.4, dockerized` - Intel® Core™ i5-7200U CPU @ 2.50GHz × 4

 `dockerized` means we are running the measurements within a Docker container with the flags `--privileged --security-opt seccomp:unconfined`.
 See TODO link to Makefile for the exact invocations.

 **NOTE** during the analysis we noticed the differences in the results obtained in various meachines were small, one order of magnitude lower than the differences between various EVM implementations.
-We will focus on citing and discussing only the results coming from the `AWS` setup and prioritize the challenge of equilibrating the gas cost schedule to cater for various EVMs.
+We will focus on citing and discussing only the results coming from the `cloud` setup and prioritize the challenge of equilibrating the gas cost schedule to cater for various EVMs.

 #### Garbage collection